What To Expect When Hiring A Dog Bite Lawyer

 Dog owners have a responsibility to control their pet’s behavior.
 Some owners may allow their animals to run wild and do not keep them properly restrained when out in public.

 Whenever these animals cause an injury to a person, the owner is responsible.

 Injuries can be caused by biting, being knocked down, or even being forced to run to escape an attack.

-At-fault dog owners are required to provide compensation for all your losses.
+At-fault dog owners are required to provide compensation for all of your injuries and losses.

-Even if the dog has no history of attacking another individual, you can still be able to pursue a claim against the dog owner.
+Even if the dog has no history of attacking another individual, you are still able to pursue a claim against the dog owner.

 A Nampa dog bite lawyer can help you if you have suffered an injury caused by another person’s dog.

 Our dedicated personal injury attorneys can explain your legal options if you or a child have been bitten or injured due to a pet owner’s neglect.